QuickWishlist

 Create your wedding registry your way.

-Any store, one link, free to start.
+Multiple stores, one link, currently free to start.

 Start my wedding registry